Seramicx/seramicx-elden-horses/README.md

 A full 2-second summon animation and 1.2-second unsummon, not just an instant teleport:

-- **Custom whistle sound**, with layered beacon and amethyst-chime audio under it for the materialize effect
+- **Custom whistle sound**, with layered enderman teleport and note-block chime audio under it for the materialize effect
 - **Whistle pose**: arm raised to mouth, head tilted, while particles converge (driven by PlayerAnimator)
 - **Mount animation**: legs swing up horizontally then settle into seated pose, running on a separate animation layer so it doesn't clash with the whistle
 - **Render-time vertical offset**: your player visibly rises from ground level into the saddle with a brief overshoot, so it actually looks like you hop on instead of teleporting onto the horse